pchalamet/cassandra-sharp/README.md

 How to build
 ============
-To compile, use a command line and run the following commands:
+To build cassandra-sharp, run this command:

 	GenerateVersion.cmd <flavor> <VersionNumber> <VersionStatus>

 NOTE: type "GenerateVersion.cmd /?" for more info.

-You will find a package named "cassandra-sharp-bin-<VersionNumber>.zip" in the OutDir folder.
+You will find a package named "cassandra-sharp-bin-<VersionNumber>-<VersionStatus>.zip" in the OutDir folder.

 Sample configuration
 ====================